 At transit crossings like Dreilinden, travellers would have certain statistical demographic data recorded, and could occasionally be inspected for the purpose of criminal investigations.
-There was also a large area where freight traffic bound for other countries was subject to detailled customs processing, with mirrors held under lorries and Alsatians trying to sniff out hidden human cargo.
-(Notably, drug smuggling was never of interest during the Cold War, only humans).
+There was also a large area where freight traffic bound for other countries was subject to detailled customs processing, with mirrors held under lorries and Alsatians trying to sniff out hidden human cargo—a much bigger form of trafficking than drugs during the Cold War era.

 East German border guards issued a transit visa for a fee, and for journeys between West Berlin and Poland or Czechoslovakia through East Germany each traveller was required to present a valid visa for the destination country.
 In 1951 the GDR started to levy road tolls from cars using the transit routes.
 At first the toll amounted to 10 Eastern Deutsche Marks (Ostmarks) per passenger car and up 50 further Ostmarks for lorries (Eastern Deutsche Marks had to be exchanged for Western Deutsche Marks at a rate of 1:1).

 But in 1955 East Germany raised the toll for passenger cars to 30 Deutsche Marks.
 Following an agreement between the GDR and West Germany in 1980, the Western Federal Government paid an annual lump sum of 50 million Deutschmark West to the Eastern government, so that transit passengers no longer had to pay tolls individually.